Counter Terrorism Department (Pakistan): CTD Balochistan

 The CID bureau in Balochistan was established by the Balochistan Police in 2000.
-It was restructed as CTD Balochistan.
-Currently, the CID bureau is headed by a deputy inspector general of police with its headquaters in Quetta.
+It was restructured as CTD Balochistan.
+Currently, the CTD bureau is headed by a deputy inspector general of police with its headquarters in Quetta.
 The CTD Balochistan has its own Counter Terrorism Force.
-It can also be assisted by the Balochistan Constabulary and the Balocistan Levies.
-The department has been many successes against the separatist and sectarian organizations.
-It has killed dozen of militants including prominent commanders of the banned entities.
-In one of such successful operation a terror training camp operated by the Islamic State(ISIS),was stormed by the CTD in Mastung, Balochistan in August 2021, resulting in the elimination of 11 ISIS terrorists.
+It can also be assisted by the Balochistan Constabulary and the Balochistan Levies.
+The department has had many successes against the separatist and sectarian organizations.
+It has killed dozens of militants including prominent commanders of the banned entities.
+In one of such successful operation a terror training camp operated by the Islamic State (ISIS) was stormed by the CTD in Mastung, Balochistan in August 2021, resulting in the elimination of 11 ISIS terrorists.

 CTD Azad Kashmir

-Given the rise in the threats of the terrorsm, the Government of Pakistan has decided to expand CTD to Azad Kashmir in 2023.
+Given the rise in the threats of the terrorism, the Government of Pakistan has decided to expand CTD to Azad Kashmir in 2023.

+CTD Islamabad Capital Territory

+In order to strengthen security apparatus of Islamabad Capital Territory in line with the National Action Plan and to prevent and control terrorist activities, Federal Government decided to raise Counter Terrorism Department (CTD) of Islamabad Police of its own for the prompt response to any eventuality.

+CTD Islamabad is divided into various teams: